agronholm/apscheduler/docs/userguide.rst

   use when you want to run the job at fixed intervals of time
 * :mod:`~apscheduler.triggers.cron`:
   use when you want to run the job periodically at certain time(s) of day

+It is also possible to combine multiple triggers into one which fires either on times agreed on by all the participating triggers, or when any of the triggers would fire.
+For more information, see the documentation for :mod:`combining triggers <apscheduler.triggers.combining>`.

 You can find the plugin names of each job store, executor and trigger type on their respective API documentation pages.